 Permit: To visit either part of Antelope Canyon is

 expensive.
-There is a fee of $6 for a standard permit required to enter Navajo territory, and an additional charge is due to the families who own the land around the canyons and regulate all access - the cheapest is currently (2012) $20 for the either the popular upper section or the longer lower canyon.
-This is the cost to travel to the canyons in a Navajo jeep; organized tours with a guide cost rather more.
+There is a fee of $6 for a standard permit required to enter Navajo territory, and an additional charge is due to the families who own the land around the canyons and regulate all access - the cheapest is currently (2014) $25 for the either the popular upper section or the longer lower canyon.
+This is the cost to travel to the canyons in a Navajo jeep; organized tours with a guide cost rather more, as do peak time visits (departing 10 am to midday).
 For the upper canyon the fee is paid to officials at the side of AZ 98 near the start of the track, and is now apparently only good for 2 hours, with longer visits costing an extra $5 per hour.
 The fee to enter the lower section is collected by attendants at the carpark near the canyon edge.
 These amounts will doubtless increase as the Navajo continue to exploit the popularity of the canyon.

 Map: TopoQuest topographic map of Upper Antelope Canyon; the short upper narrows are southwest of point 4657T, while the lower narrows begin just north of AZ 98.